daegiri/daegiri/README.md

 ### I'm a backend developer!
 - Student of computer science at UFABC
 - Currently working with NestJS and Blockchain technology
-- I'm interested in creating easier to use abstraction layers
+- I'm interested in creating math tools
 - Currently Living in São Paulo, Brazil

 To contact me just send me a message on my e-mail.